 ...

-In order to decode the frame into an hexadecimal data, we need first to decode the binary data encoded using manchester encoding, and then convert the binary data to hexadecimal data.
-To decode the manchester codification, we can read each bit in the first quarter, that for a sampling frequency of 10 Msps, will be in the sample 2.5.
+To decode the frame into hexadecimal data, we need first to decode the binary data encoded using Manchester encoding, and then convert the binary data to hexadecimal data.
+To decode the Manchester codification, we can read each bit in the first quarter, which for a sampling frequency of 10 Msps, will be in sample 2.5.
 Then we have to convert into hexadecimal each group of 4 bits.
-The MATLAB code that execute these actions is the next.
+The MATLAB code that executes these actions is the next.

 function hex_frame = ModeS_decodeBits (data, SIM_clockRate, SIM_decimationFactor)